Kollesavich Family, Rapid City

 Al Kinley

-Al Kinley was inducted into the Builder category.
-For 45 years, Al has been an advocate for baseball in the Province of Manitoba and his beloved Elmwood Giants.
-He is a highly successful coach, administrator and historian.
-Al has coached every age category from Little League to Senior teams and 20% of those teams have won provincial championships.
-In 1977, Al was instrumental in bringing the Elmwood Giants back to life and has helped raise funds that have allowed the Giants to make over $100,000 worth of improvements to their field.
-Al is a four-time Manager of the Year in the Manitoba Junior Baseball League.
-He is a member of the Baseball Manitoba Honour Society. in 2007, he was named Baseball Manitoba’s Volunteer of the Year.
+Al Kinley was born in St. Andrews, Manitoba on December 12, 1945.
+For over 45 years, Kinley was an advocate for baseball in Manitoba and his beloved Elmwood Giants.
+He was a highly successful coach, administrator, and historian.
+Kinley coached every age category from little league to senior, and 20% of those teams have won provincial championships.
+In 1977, Kinley was instrumental in bringing the Elmwood Giants back to life and has helped raise funds that allowed the Giants to make over $100,000 worth of improvements to their field.
+He was a four-time Manager of the Year in the Manitoba Junior Baseball League, and a member of Baseball Manitoba’s Honour Society.
+In 2007, Kinley was named Baseball Manitoba’s Volunteer of the Year.

 Al Kinley Newspaper Article 1976